 Why is the definition of mental illness under mental health parity changed?

 This definition only applies to insurance coverage and specifically to the coverage for Adaptive Behavior Treatment for autism.
 Without this change, insurers cannot add a behavioral benefit that has limits.
 There are many definitions throughout the general statutes that define mental illness and disability.
-This law does not affect any of those definitions.
-For more on this issue, click here.
+This bill does not affect any of those definitions.

 The State Employee Health Plan limits coverage of Applied Behavioral Analysis (ABA) therapy.
 Do they have to follow mental health parity laws for their ABA therapy benefit?
 Did they have to make changes to mental health parity?